Dear Future Me: A Letter to My Entrepreneurial Self

 Dear Future Me,

 If you're reading this, I hope it's from a place of peace and clarity.
-Maybe you're sitting in a space you own, breathing easier than you did in the beginning.
+Maybe you're in a space you own, breathing easier than you did in the beginning.
 Maybe not.
 Either way, I need you to remember where you started—alone, broke, unsure, but stubborn as hell.

 You didn’t have investors.
 You didn’t have a mentor.
 You didn’t even have a solid plan.
 You just had this fire in your gut that said, build something.
 And so you did, brick by shaky brick.

-You learned that entrepreneurship is personal.
-It's not just business.
-It's your heart on the line, your identity, your time.
-And sometimes, the hustle feels like it costs more than it's worth.
+You learned to build the plane while flying it.
+Entrepreneurship is personal.
+It’s not just a business.
+It’s your heart on the line, your identity, and your time.
+Sometimes, the hustle feels like it costs more than it’s worth.

 But you got up.
 Every damn day.